WAPT 4.0

 Download Time

-It is the time of getting the content of server response: from the first received byte of response till the last received one.
+It is the time of getting the content of server response: from the first received byte of server response till the moment when the whole response is received.
 Download time is usually measured without images.
 It is the time of loading the readable content of web page: its structure (frames, tables) and HTML text.
-In other words, it is the time from the moment a user sees web page title (in browser's title bar) till the moment he can start reading a page.
-See Summary Graphs to know values of average download time (for all profiles) and graphs for individual pages to know download time for specific pages.
+See the Summary Graphs to know the values of average download time (for all profiles) and graphs for individual pages to know the download time for specific pages.

 Full Log

-Full log is a comprehensive log of WAPT test run that includes information on all page requests, responses, redirects and returned HTML code.
-If you adjust WAPT to create full logs, then for each user profile a log file will be created.
-Full logs are created for the first user of each profile.
-For other users, WAPT will create error logs.
+Full log is a comprehensive log of WAPT Pro test run that includes the information on all page requests, responses, redirects and returned HTML code.

 Navigation Pane

-Navigation Pane has a tree structure and is used for navigation between program views.
-It represents all user profiles included in current test scenario, the folder with scenario parameters and the folder with results of test run.
+Navigation Pane is used for fast and easy navigation between different program views.
+It has a tree structure.
+Navigation Pane represents all user profiles included in the current test scenario, a folder with test scenario parameters, the list of Load Agents, a folder with the results of test run and generated logs.

 NIC